weishiuchang/writeups/onprem-kube-dashboard/README.md

 ```

 ## Deploy metallb with reachable IPs
-k3d is just Kubernetes running in a Docker network on a host.
-We need to allocate IPs that are within the same `/16` subnet as the Kubernetes nodes for metallb to hand out LoadBalancerIPs that are reachable by both pods and your browser (via docker0).
+k3d is just Kubernetes running in a Docker network on your host.
+We need to allocate IPs that are within the same `/16` subnet as the Kubernetes nodes for metallb to hand out LoadBalancerIPs that are reachable by both k8s pods and your browser (via docker0).
 Get the subnet to put into metallb with the `get nodes` command:
 ```bash
 kubectl get nodes -o wide